MicrosoftDocs/azure-video-indexer/azure-video-indexer/video-indexer-use-apis.md

 [!INCLUDE [accounts](./includes/create-accounts-intro.md)]

-This article shows you how to use the [Azure AI Video Indexer API](https://api-portal.videoindexer.ai/).
+This article shows you how to use the [Azure AI Video Indexer API](https://api-portal.videoindexer.ai/) with a *trial account*.
+To use a paid account, see [the Accounts overview](create-account.md#paid-account).

 ## Prerequisites